Aipachoex/Full-Stack-Web-Dev/Week 12/Week 12 Readme.md

-Welcome to Week 12 - This Week I will be completing my final project and therefore completing 12 week full stack web dev challenge.
+Welcome to Week 12 - This Week I will be completing my final project and therefore completing 12 week full stack web dev challenge